DanielMFernandes/CCNA_Course_Notes/Course_Notes/OSPF_Part2.md

 - OSPFs METRIC is called **COST**
 - It is automatically calculated based on the bandwidth (SPEED) of the INTERFACE
-- It is calculated by DIVIDING a REFERENCE BANDWIDTH value by the INTERFACE bandwidth
+- It is calculated by dividing a REFERENCE BANDWIDTH value by the interface's bandwidth
 - The DEFAULT REFERENCE BANDWIDTH is 100 mbps
-    - REFERENCE: 100 mbps / INTERFACE: 10 mbps = COST (10)
+    - REFERENCE: 100 mbps / INTERFACE: 10 mbps = COST: 10
-    - REFERENCE: 100 mbps / INTERFACE: 100 mbps = COST (1)
+    - REFERENCE: 100 mbps / INTERFACE: 100 mbps = COST: 1
-    - REFERENCE: 100 mbps / INTERFACE: 1000 mbps = COST (1)
+    - REFERENCE: 100 mbps / INTERFACE: 1000 mbps = COST: 1
-    - REFERENCE: 100 mbps / INTERFACE: 10000 mbps = COST (1)
+    - REFERENCE: 100 mbps / INTERFACE: 10000 mbps = COST: 1
-- ALL COST values less than 1 will be CONVERTED to 1
+- ALL COST values less than 1 will be rounded to 1
-- Therefore FastEthernet (100 mbps), Gigabit Ethernet (1000 mbps), 10 Gig Ethernet, etc. are EQUAL and all have a COST of 1
+- Therefore FastEthernet (100 Mbps), Gigabit Ethernet (1000 Mbps), 10 Gig Ethernet, etc. are EQUAL and all have a COST of 1

 FastEthernet COST